ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 - `emission_strength`: Strength of particle emission effect (0.0 to 1.0), basically opacity
 - `draw_modifiers`: Visibility of vortices and gravity wells (0.0 to 1.0)

-##### Optional Parameters:
-- `vortices`: Vortex effects to apply to the particle system (VORTEX type)
-- `wells`: Gravity well effects to apply to the particle system (GRAVITY_WELL type)
-- `well_strength_multiplier`: Multiplier for gravity well strength (0.0 to 10.0)

-###### Color Information
-These are the colors of the circles should you choose to draw_modifiers (see above).
-These colors are fixed.
-Use them if you want to separatly mask the modifier circles.
-Think, like, the event horizon of a black hole or somthing.
-- Vortex: RGB(0, 127, 255) - Blue
-- Gravity Well (Attract): RGB(255, 127, 0) - Orange-Red
-- Gravity Well (Repel): RGB(255, 64, 0) - Darker Orange-Red

 ##### Outputs:
 - `MASK`: The resulting particle system binary mask
 - `IMAGE`: A visualization of the particle system - useful for masking different colors for different particle systems